eaudeweb/eaudeweb.github.com/news/_posts/2012-05-16-user-experience-lisbon.markdown

-She came back from this conference with 3 big wishes: to read by the end of the year all the UX books she bought from the UX Book Fair, to organize gamestorming sessions with her co-workers from time to time and to return to the UX Lx next year.
+She came back from this conference with 3 big wishes: to read by the end of the year all the UX books she bought from the UX Book Fair, to organize gamestorming sessions with her co-workers from time to time and to return to UX-Lx Lisbon someday.

 Photos and more at [http://www.facebook.com/UXLisbon][fb]